 - Encourage communication of boundaries

-- Uphold boundaries
+- Uphold and respect boundaries

 - Ask for consent (particularly for any type of physical touch whether sexual in nature or not)

 - Accept responsibility for the impact of boundary violations

 Because TOTCF community members have different levels of authority, this can create imbalances of power that can play out in the workplace, at events, and when fulfilling TOTCF responsibilities.
 It is important to be mindful of the resulting power dynamics and how these can lead to abuses in power and unsafe situations.

 TOTCF community members should:

 - Consider the ways that your role may have power over other community members (ex. position status, seniority, etc.)

 - Use your influence and specific roles to promote healthy and supportive environments at all times

 - View leadership positions and speaking engagements as an opportunity to serve and uplift the TOTCF community at large, as well as to grow professionally